anwareset/OkGoogleArduino/README.md

 # FLASHING ESP8266 (Optional)
 Use this if your ESP8266 have old or deprecated firmware installed.
+Remember to use [PINOUT FLASHING ESP-01](#pinout-flashing-esp-01) for your jumper cable pinout in this step.
 ## FLASH ESP-01 WITH ESPTOOL

 FIRMWARE ESP-01 :